open-simulation-platform/open-simulation-platform.github.io/cosim-cli.md

 </div>

 # cosim
 `cosim` is a command-line interface (CLI) to libcosim for the cases where a graphical user interface is not available or needed.
-It facilitates for running co-simulations of systems configured with SSP or MSMI.
+It facilitates for running co-simulations of systems configured with SSP or [OSP system structure configuration](./libcosim/configuration).
 It has three primary use cases:

 - Running simulations from other programs or scripts